SRNethmi/demo-repo/README.md

 readmde is a file containing description about the project.
 .md is the extension which meaans MAKEDOWN file containg palin text.

+## subheader

+clone the folder in github to local machine demo-repo git clone <link>